New Forecast: Huge Hurricane Larry Churning In Atlantic; Latest Projected Path

 Forecasters are watching powerful Hurricane Larry churning in the Atlantic Basin, warning it could wind up being an even stronger storm than Ida, which left a trail of destruction through multiple states.

-But impacts from Larry "will be far-reaching even though the storm may stay hundreds of miles away from the Atlantic beaches from Florida to Maine,d AccuWeather.
+But impacts from Larry "will be far-reaching even though the storm may stay hundreds of miles away from the Atlantic beaches from Florida to Maine, AccuWeather says.

 Larry is the third major hurricane -- Cat 3 or higher -- in the Atlantic this hurricane season.
 It could hit Cat 4 strength with maximum winds of 140 mph.